YongSoonTan/CNN-SPP/README.md

 # CNN-SPP
-implementation of data augmentation (in python) and CNN-SPP (in tensorflow 1.15) in ["Convolutional neural network with spatial pyramid pooling for hand gesture recognition"](https://link.springer.com/article/10.1007/s00521-020-05337-0)
+Implementation of data augmentation (in python) and CNN-SPP (in tensorflow 1.15) in ["Convolutional neural network with spatial pyramid pooling for hand gesture recognition"](https://link.springer.com/article/10.1007/s00521-020-05337-0)

 if you find this code useful for your research, please consider citing: